cs-tsui/site/source/_posts/2020-03-18-nba-all-star-prediction-refactor-part-0.md

 We sorted classification results in descending order based on the probability of a player belonging to each class (starters, reserves, not- all-star) and filled in available slots(3 front court players and 2 guards players) for the top five players with the most starting votes from our random forest model, which gave us the highest accuracy when tested against test data.
 Whether a starter is a front court player or guard depends on what position he plays in the NBA.

 ## Model Experientation

-Our experimentation included using TensorFlow to build neural network, as well as various traditional machine learning techniques like regression and decision trees using Scikit Learn.

 Given the limited impact of social presence data on choices of all-star reserves, the in-game statistics data were first used for initial experimentation and the prediction of all-star reserves.
 In-game statistics combined with social presence data is used for the prediction of starters.